Does Water Quality Matter?

 So which one do you need, and how can you figure it out?
 At this point it comes down to price and maintanence.
 A water purifier is something that needs to be changed every few months in order to continue working properly, while a softener needs salt replaced every few months as well.
 You can compare pricing here.

 Living in Vegas sure is fun, but we understand that our water sometimes isn’t the best, which is why we want to be here to install your new system anytime!
 Whatever you end up choosing, your next step will be to schedule the installation of your new product.
 ProServ Las Vegas not only installs, but supplies our customers with both water purifiers, and water softeners.
 We have years of experience, and can even consult with you to determine which of these two amazing products can improve your water.
-Call us anytime at 702-358-0812 for answers to questions, to schedule a consultation, or to schedule the installation of your new water system!
+Contact us at 702-656-4500 for answers to questions, to schedule a consultation, or to schedule the installation of your new water system!